BMProjects-Development/BMP-Modpacks-Translations/StoneBlock 4/kubejs/assets/ftb/guides/ftb/guide/upgrades/t2/deepshelf.md

 This upgrade is great for those who use <Color id="gold">Ars Nouveau</Color> and want to add some power to their spells.

-This upgrade also allows you to craft several enchantments (see below)
+This upgrade also allows you to craft several enchantments, as well as the <Color id="gold">Duality</Color> Iron's Jewelry recipes.

 ## Recipe Unlocks